AlexanderMac/mTouch-PDFReader/README.md

 If you have any questions or issues, please write me at: [support@mtouch-pdfreader.com](mailto:support@mtouch-pdfreader.com) or create issue on github.

 ## License
+This code has been made available under the MIT License.
 See License.md for details.

 ## Authors